Ask yourself the question, Did You Know? And check out these short facts about Anchorage.

 This iconic Anchorage store operated at this same location from 1915 to 2002.

-She was born in a cabin on the shores of Cook Inlet about 200 miles from Ship Creek and what was known then as Tent City.
+Born in a cabin on the shores of Cook Inlet about 200 miles from Ship Creek and the Tent City that would become Anchorage, Martha White drove the first spike in the Alaska Railroad.

 The year was 1951